 10. The Outsiders

 Hinton gives America a new anti-hero that finds himself on the unlawful side of society’s divide.
 The Outsiders is one of those first fictional novels meant for young adults.
-Since most of them struggle to find their place within their peer groups, the main theme of this novel is acceptance.
+Since most of them struggle to find their place within their peer groups, the central theme of this novel is acceptance.
 Every reader can identify with this novel since we all dealt with the same issues at one point or another in our lives.
-If you’d like to learn more about another author who’s not afraid of expressing strong truths in writing.

-The main character is called Pony Boy, which is quite a strange name but individual.
+The main character is called Pony Boy, which is quite a strange name but an individual.
 He doesn’t like people who judge him for having that name.
 Then he lives with his two older brothers.
 So they are a dysfunctional family.
 They fight a lot, and they have discussions with each other.
-They don’t have parents because their parents were killed in a car crash, so they’re on their own making their way in the world.
+They don’t have parents because their parents were killed in a car crash, so they’re making their way into the world.

 It is a moral for the overall story and is a gritty novel listed among the top classics.
 There are a lot of violent things that happen in it.
 But at the end of it all, it’s coming to a good end.
 That helps you put things in perspective and see the moral behind this story.
-There is good coming from all the bad, even if it doesn’t seem like it.
+Good comes from all the bad, even if it doesn’t seem like it.
 There is a lot of tragedy that happens so near the end.

 Author: S. E. Hinton